rgrempel/elm-web-api/README.md

 *   If you're using this as part of a module you'd like to publish yourself, then you'll now also need approval before becoming available on the Elm package repository.

-So, you may or may not really want to do this.
-But I thought it would be nice to let you know how.

 ## APIs